Loading Events

 • Oral GLP-1 Formulation Development: Formulation and delivery innovations, bioequivalence study design for highly variable products, absorption enhancement technologies, and drug product quality expectations

-• Device User Interface and Human Factors: Comparative analysis (CA) of device user interfaces, Comparative Use Human Factors (CUHF) study design and case examples, alternative approaches, and device platform strategies
+• Device User Interface and Human Factors: Comparative analyses (CA) of device user interfaces, Comparative Use Human Factors (CUHF) study design and case examples, alternative approaches, and device platform strategies

 • Device Quality and Integration: Quality considerations for generic injectors, drug-device interface and compatibility, manufacturing quality control, and submission coordination strategies